Adaptive Submodular Ranking and Routing: Abstract

 \section{Abstract}

-We study a general adaptive ranking problem where an algorithm needs to perform a sequence of actions on a random user, drawn from a known distribution, so as to ``satisfy'' the user as early as possible.
-The satisfaction of each user is captured by an individual submodular function, where the user is said to be satisfied when the function value goes above some threshold.
-We obtain a logarithmic factor approximation algorithm for this adaptive ranking problem, which is the best possible.
-The adaptive ranking problem has many applications in active learning and ranking: it significantly generalizes previously-studied problems such as optimal decision trees, equivalence class determination, decision region determination and submodular cover.
-We also present some preliminary experimental results based on our algorithm.
+We study a general stochastic ranking problem where an algorithm needs to adaptively select a sequence of elements so as to ``cover'' a random scenario (drawn from a known distribution) at minimum expected cost.
+The coverage of each scenario is captured by an individual submodular function, where the scenario is said to be covered when its function value goes above a given threshold.
+We obtain a logarithmic factor approximation algorithm for this adaptive ranking problem, which is the best possible (unless $P=NP$).
+This problem unifies and generalizes many previously studied problems with applications in search ranking and active learning.
+The approximation ratio of our algorithm either matches or improves the best result known in each of these special cases.
+Furthermore, we extend our results to an adaptive vehicle routing problem, where costs are determined by an underlying metric.
+This routing problem is a significant generalization of the previously-studied adaptive traveling salesman and traveling repairman problems.
+Our approximation ratio nearly matches the best bound known for these special cases.
+Finally, we present experimental results for some applications of adaptive ranking.